Earl Pomeroy: Post-Congressional career

 After leaving Congress, Pomeroy joined the K Street firm Alston & Bird, where he works as a lobbyist for hospitals.
 Pomeroy's move to the private sector was "unusually swift"; by June 2011, he had registered as a lobbyist.
 Pomeroy joined former Senate Majority Leader and presidential candidate Bob Dole at Alston & Bird.

 Personal life

 Pomeroy is a Presbyterian.
-He lives in Mandan, North Dakota; he has two children, Kathryn and Scott.
+He has two children, Kathryn and Scott.
 On July 2, 2009, Pomeroy married Mary Berglund in a private ceremony at the site of his family's homestead in Valley City, North Dakota.

-Pomeroy was a stand out rugby player at UND in the 1970s, also playing later at Durham University.
+Pomeroy was a charter member of the rugby club at UND.
+He played rugby previously at Grey College at Durham University where he was working on a master's degree.